 Variations in Who Can File a Claim

 Yet another point of variance in wrongful death laws across states is who is actually allowed to file a claim.
 In some states, only immediate family members – such as spouses, children, or parents – are permitted to initiate a wrongful death lawsuit.
 Other states might extend this right to life partners, financial dependents, or anyone who suffers financially due to the death.
 There are also states that allow the deceased’s estate to file a claim.
 Understanding who is eligible to file a wrongful death claim in your respective state is crucial, and another reason why appropriate legal counsel is indispensable in these complex situations.
+So whether you require a wrongful death lawyer in California or in Philadelphia, you will be able to get the legal support you need to take this issue further if you want to.

 Compensation and Damages Caps